telerik/winforms-docs/gridview/expression-editor/customizing-radexpressioneditor.md

 {{endregion}}

-# ExpressionEditorFormCreated event
+## ExpressionEditorFormCreated event

 This event allows you to easily access the expression editor form before it is shown to the user.
-The following example shows how you can change the text and the icon on the form:
+The following example shows how you can change the BackColor and hide the icon in the title bar:

+{{source=..\SamplesCS\GridView\ExpressionEditor\CustomFunctions.cs region=FormatingExpressionForm}}
+{{source=..\SamplesVB\GridView\ExpressionEditor\CustomFunctions.vb region=FormatingExpressionForm}}

+{{endregion}}

 # See Also